-Basically, the MSC is the median of the range of compensation, with the minimum and maximum MSC currently set at 2,000 and 20,000, respectively.
+Basically, the MSC is the median of the range of compensation, with the minimum and maximum MSC currently set at 3,000 and 25,000, respectively (as of 2021).

 Take note that monthly salary credit (MSC) is different from the average monthly salary credit (AMSC).

-According to the guideline written in the Social Security Act of 2018, here’s how to compute your average monthly salary credit (AMSC) shall be the higher of the following:
+According to the guideline written in the Social Security Act of 20185, your average monthly salary credit (AMSC) shall be the higher of the following:

-“…the sum of the last sixty (60) monthly salary credits immediately preceding the semester of contingency by sixty (60), or the result obtained by dividing the sum of all the monthly salary credits paid prior to the semester of contingency by the number of monthly contributions paid in the same period, whichever is greater..”
+- The result obtained by dividing the sum of all the monthly salary credits paid prior to the semester of contingency by the number of monthly contributions paid in the same period.

-Now, to learn how much unemployment benefit you’ll receive, simply get 1/2 of your AMSC which in this case is Php 5,000 (Php 10,000/2).
+Now, to learn how much unemployment benefit you’ll receive, simply get 1/2 or 50% of your AMSC which in this case is PHP 5,000.
 That’s what you’ll receive for 1 month.

-But since unemployed members are covered for a maximum of 2 months, multiply Php 5,000 to 2 and you’ll get a total of Php 10,000 worth of unemployment benefits.
+But since unemployed members are covered for a maximum of 2 months, multiply PHP 5,000 by 2 and you’ll get a total of PHP 10,000 worth of unemployment benefits.

 The SSS unemployment insurance or involuntary separation benefit is available to employees, including the kasambahays and OFWs, provided that they meet the following qualification requirements:

 1. Must not be more than 60 years old at the time of sudden unemployment.
-However, a lower age requirement is applied for those working as an underground/surface mineworker and racehorse jockey who must NOT be over 50 and 55 years old, respectively.
+However, a lower age requirement is applied for those working as underground/surface mineworkers and racehorse jockeys who must NOT be over 50 and 55 years old, respectively.

 2. Has paid at least 3 years (36 months) worth of monthly contributions, 12 months of which should be in the 18-month period immediately preceding the month of involuntary separation/unemployment.